Baybars: Name and appearance

-Early life
+Biography

-Baibars was a Kipchak thought to be born in the Dasht-i Kipchak - between the Edil (Volga) and Yaiyk (Ural) rivers - while other sources specify this as in the Kazakhstan.
+Baybars was a Kipchak thought to be born in the steppe region north of the Black Sea, or Dasht-i Kipchak at the time.
 There is a discrepancy in Ibn Taghrībirdī's dating of his birth, since he says it took place in 625 AH (12 December 1227 – 29 November 1228) and also that Baybars was about 24 years old in 1247, which would put his birth closer to 1223.
 He belonged to the Barli tribe.
-According to a fellow Cuman and eyewitness, Badr al-Din Baysari, the Barli fled the armies of the Mongols, arranging to settle in the Second Bulgarian Empire (named in the sources Wallachia).
-They crossed the Black Sea from either Crimea or Alania, where they had arrived to Bulgaria about 1242.
-In the meantime, the Mongols invaded Bulgaria, including the regions where the Cuman refugees recently settled.
+According to a fellow Cuman and eyewitness, Badr al-Din Baysari, the Barli fled the armies of the Mongols, intending to settle in the Second Bulgarian Empire (named in the sources Wallachia).
+They crossed the Black Sea from either Crimea or Alania, where they had arrived in Bulgaria in about 1242.
+In the meantime, the Mongols invaded Bulgaria, including the regions where the Cuman refugees had recently settled.
 Both Baybars, who witnessed his parents being massacred, and Baysari were among the captives during the invasion and were sold into slavery in the Sultanate of Rum at the slave market in Sivas.
 Afterwards, he was sold in Hama to 'Alā' al-Dīn Īdīkīn al-Bunduqārī, an Egyptian of high rank, who brought him to Cairo.
 In 1247, al-Bunduqārī was arrested and the sultan of Egypt, As-Salih Ayyub, confiscated his slaves, including Baybars.

+Al-Sha'rani (d.
+973/1565) counted him among Ibn 'Arabi's students.

 Rise to power

 In 1250, he supported the defeat of the Seventh Crusade of Louis IX of France in two major battles.
 The first was the Battle of Al Mansurah, where he employed an ingenious strategy in ordering the opening of a gate to let the crusader knights enter the town; the crusaders rushed into the town that they thought was deserted to find themselves trapped inside.
 They were besieged from all directions by the Egyptian forces and the town population, and suffered heavy losses.
-Robert of Artois, who took refuge in a house, and William of Salisbury were both killed, along with most of the Knights Templar.
+Robert of Artois, who took refuge in a house, and William Longespée the Younger were both killed, along with most of the Knights Templar.
 Only five Templar Knights escaped alive.
 The second was the Battle of Fariskur which essentially ended the Seventh Crusade and led to the capture of Louis IX.
 Egyptian forces in that battle were led by Sultan Turanshah, the young son of recently deceased as-Salih Ayyub.
 Shortly after the victory over the Crusaders, Baybars and a group of Mamluk soldiers assassinated Turanshah, leading to as-Salih Ayyub's widow Shajar al-Durr being named sultana.